Stop Scrubbing!These Handheld Pool Vacuums Do the Work for You

 Additional Features

 Many other features can impact the performance of a handheld vacuum.
 For handheld battery pool vacuums, runtime can be an important factor depending on the size of the pool, as larger pools typically take more time to clean.
-Additionally, the design of the vacuum itself is worth considering, as shape, weight, and other ergonomics can affect the model’s maneuverability and ease of use.
+Additionally, the design of the vacuum itself is worth considering, as shape, weight, and other ergonomics can affect the model’s maneuverability and ease of use—steering a heavy vacuum at the end of a long, skinny pole can be difficult.

 Filter type is another crucial feature to consider, particularly in pools that tend to collect either very large or very fine debris.
 Fine mesh filters are adept at capturing small particles like sand and silt, while cartridge filters are efficient at collecting finer debris but may require regular cleaning.
 The size of the filter is also important, as it determines not only the size of debris it can handle but also the amount.